Skip to content

 • Agent/app-specific config grants scoped to the wrapped command.

-• Keychain/security integration when selected profiles declare keychain dependency metadata.
+• Keychain/security integration when --enable=keychain is selected or selected profiles declare keychain dependency metadata.

-• Sanitized runtime environment by default, with explicit opt-in controls for env pass-through.
+• Sanitized runtime environment by default, with explicit opt-in controls for env pass-through and SDKROOT preserved when set.

 • Network access by default for registries, APIs, remotes, and MCP servers.